urbit/docs/docs/hoon/syntax.md

 There are four body subtypes: *fixed*, *running*, *jogging*, and *battery*.
 Stems with a *fixed* number of subexpressions self-terminate.
-For instance, `:if` has three subexpressions and is self-terminating.
+For instance, `?:` has three subexpressions and is self-terminating.
 Otherwise the twig is terminated by a `gap`, then either `==` (*running* or *jogging*, most twigs) or `--` (*battery*).